 Let’s start with the steps you shall note while searching for how to start a food delivery service in a small town.

 1. Research The Market

-Usually, every researcher and writer include this point in their blog post.
+Usually, every researcher and writer includes this point in their blog post.
 They don’t do it because it’s common but because it is vital.
 As per the reports, the online food delivery service demand can grow to $154.34 billion in 2023.
 With these stats, it is also essential to pen down that the food delivery business is low margin with tough competition.
 But, here is a piece of good news for those who are in a small town.
 They can increase the demand for their business locally by serving good taste and on-demand delivery services.
 However, they also need to conduct thorough research.
 Here are some crucial aspects to think of.

 Platform-to-consumer and restaurant-to-consumer operators with their own delivery logistics dominate the meal delivery service industry.
 Food delivery systems such as Postmates and Uber Eats fall into the former category, while restaurant franchises such as Domino’s and McDonald’s fall into the latter.
 Investigate these competitors’ online menus, pricing patterns, and market tactics to make the right use of technology.
 This will help you to make your delivery business the #1 business in your small town.

 The majority of eateries opt to collaborate with third-party companies such as Uber Eats or DoorDash.
 Although you will have to pay listing, commission, and delivery costs, this is one of the simplest and quickest methods to establish a delivery business.
 For detailed information, research all possible partners and speak with their representatives personally.
 You may also seek feedback and opinions from your peers.